 We run an all-new content Writer’s Regimen to coincide with the publication of each new print issue of The Southeast Review, in the fall and the spring.
-Our next Writer’s Regimen begins October 1st.
+If you missed our October Regimen, sign up for the re-run, which begins December 1st.

 The Southeast Review’s Writer’s Regimen is for poets, essayists, and fiction writers who want to produce a body of work by introducing structure to their writing life, and, at the same time, find new and innovative ways to approach their craft.

 Your regimen was such a great experience.
 As challenging as it was, it helped me generate a tremendous amount of work and recharge my creativity.
 I really appreciate how your program supports the life of a writer. —Lisa Abellera, winner of the Spring 2011 Regimen Contest

 Sign up for The Southeast Review Writer’s Regimen and you will get the following:

 - Daily writing prompts, applicable for any genre, emailed directly to you for 30 DAYS!
 Use these to write a poem a day for 30 days, to create 30 short-short stories, or to give flesh to stories, personal essays, novels, and memoirs

 - A daily reading-writing exercise, where we inspire you with a short passage from the books we’re reading and get you started writing something of your own

 - A riff word of the day, a podcast of the day from a poet or writer featured in the Warehouse Reading Series, and a quote of the day from a famous writer on writing

 - Weekly messages from established poets and writers—including tips and warnings on both the craft and the business of writing